ms-henglu/bicep-types-az/generated/compute/microsoft.compute/2022-08-01/types.md

 ## BillingProfile
 ### Properties
 * **maxPrice**: int: Specifies the maximum price you are willing to pay for a Azure Spot VM/VMSS.
-This price is in US Dollars. <br><br> This price will be compared with the current Azure Spot price for the VM size.
-Also, the prices are compared at the time of create/update of Azure Spot VM/VMSS and the operation will only succeed if  the maxPrice is greater than the current Azure Spot price. <br><br> The maxPrice will also be used for evicting a Azure Spot VM/VMSS if the current Azure Spot price goes beyond the maxPrice after creation of VM/VMSS. <br><br> Possible values are: <br><br> - Any decimal value greater than zero.
-Example: 0.01538 <br><br> -1 – indicates default price to be up-to on-demand. <br><br> You can set the maxPrice to -1 to indicate that the Azure Spot VM/VMSS should not be evicted for price reasons.
-Also, the default max price is -1 if it is not provided by you. <br><br>Minimum api-version: 2019-03-01.
+This price is in US Dollars.
+This price will be compared with the current Azure Spot price for the VM size.
+Also, the prices are compared at the time of create/update of Azure Spot VM/VMSS and the operation will only succeed if  the maxPrice is greater than the current Azure Spot price.
+The maxPrice will also be used for evicting a Azure Spot VM/VMSS if the current Azure Spot price goes beyond the maxPrice after creation of VM/VMSS.
+Possible values are:  - Any decimal value greater than zero.
+Example: 0.01538  -1 – indicates default price to be up-to on-demand.
+You can set the maxPrice to -1 to indicate that the Azure Spot VM/VMSS should not be evicted for price reasons.
+Also, the default max price is -1 if it is not provided by you.
+Minimum api-version: 2019-03-01.

 ## BootDiagnostics
 ### Properties
 * **enabled**: bool: Whether boot diagnostics should be enabled on the Virtual Machine.
-* **storageUri**: string: Uri of the storage account to use for placing the console output and screenshot. <br><br>If storageUri is not specified while enabling boot diagnostics, managed storage will be used.
+* **storageUri**: string: Uri of the storage account to use for placing the console output and screenshot.
+If storageUri is not specified while enabling boot diagnostics, managed storage will be used.

 ## BootDiagnosticsInstanceView
 ### Properties
-* **consoleScreenshotBlobUri**: string (ReadOnly): The console screenshot blob URI. <br><br>NOTE: This will **not** be set if boot diagnostics is currently enabled with managed storage.
+* **consoleScreenshotBlobUri**: string (ReadOnly): The console screenshot blob URI.
+NOTE: This will **not** be set if boot diagnostics is currently enabled with managed storage.
-* **serialConsoleLogBlobUri**: string (ReadOnly): The serial console log blob Uri. <br><br>NOTE: This will **not** be set if boot diagnostics is currently enabled with managed storage.
+* **serialConsoleLogBlobUri**: string (ReadOnly): The serial console log blob Uri.
+NOTE: This will **not** be set if boot diagnostics is currently enabled with managed storage.
-* **status**: [InstanceViewStatus](#instanceviewstatus) (ReadOnly): The boot diagnostics status information for the VM. <br><br> NOTE: It will be set only if there are errors encountered in enabling boot diagnostics.
+* **status**: [InstanceViewStatus](#instanceviewstatus) (ReadOnly): The boot diagnostics status information for the VM.
+NOTE: It will be set only if there are errors encountered in enabling boot diagnostics.

 ## CapacityReservationGroupInstanceView
 ### Properties